jacantsen/Technical_Challenge/README.md

 This is a simple movie search application that fetches movie data from the TMDB (The Movie Database) API and displays the matching movie titles along with their details.

+Both the frontend and backend use a .env file for environment variables.
+Please see the .env.example files for reference.

 ## Frontend

 ### Installation